-ESCP Europe Business School and its Research Centre for Energy Management (RCEM) hosted a discussion on the topic "The Next US election Campaign and Outlook for American Foreign and Security Policy” led by expert guest speaker Dr Jeffrey Gedmin, Senior Fellow, Georgetown University School of Foreign Service; Senior Fellow, Institute for Strategic Dialogue; Senior Adviser, Blue Star Strategies, and Co-Director of the Transatlantic Renewal Project.
+ESCP Business School and its Energy Management Centre (EMC) hosted a discussion on the topic "The Next US election Campaign and Outlook for American Foreign and Security Policy” led by expert guest speaker Dr Jeffrey Gedmin, Senior Fellow, Georgetown University School of Foreign Service; Senior Fellow, Institute for Strategic Dialogue; Senior Adviser, Blue Star Strategies, and Co-Director of the Transatlantic Renewal Project.

-The event took place at ESCP Europe's London Campus on 16th September, 2015, marking the arrival of the business school’s new Executive Master in Energy Management cohort.
+The event took place at ESCP's London Campus on 16th September, 2015, marking the arrival of the business school’s new Executive Master in Energy Management cohort.

 Dr Gedmin began by describing the complex and contradictory nature of US foreign policy.
 Taking Iraq as an example he asked: was it about oil or weapons of mass destruction?
 Was it about terrorism or Israel?
 Was it about human rights or US hegemony in the Middle East?
 The answer to which, he said, is “Yes”.
 He said that care must be taken in assessing US foreign policy and people must avoid generalisations because there are so many states and so many people involved.